 Images in Computers

 When a person sees a ball in the middle of the floor, they know immediately many facts about the ball.
 They can see what color it is.
 They can judge the size of the ball which gives them an idea as to whether or not they could pick it up with one hand.
 And they can judge the distance between themselves and the ball.
 Most importantly, they know for a fact that it is indeed a ball.
 This knowledge comes from years of learning about what objects are and how to interact with them.
-When a computer equipped with a camera captures an image of a room with a ball in it all that is seen is a collection of numbers.
+When a computer equipped with a camera captures an image of a room with a ball in it, all that is seen is a collection of numbers.
 Images in computers are simply collections of values that define the colors of the pixels in an image.
 This means that without further processing, there is no way for a computer to understand what is in an image or what that image may represent.
 This is the biggest problem that computer vision aims to tackle.

 Colors

 There are many ways that the color of a pixel in an image can be represented.
 The most common method is to use the RGB (red, green, blue) color space.
 According to the CIE (Commission Internationale de l´Eclairage or International Commission on Illumination), a color space is a geometric representation of colors in space, usually of three dimensions (Buckley, Süsstrunk & Swen 1999).
 In the RGB space, each pixel has three values associated with it.
 These values represent the intensity of red, green and blue light.
 The values can range from 0, which means no intensity, to 255, meaning full intensity.
 Intensities can be and often are represented as a string of hexadecimal digits.
-For example in the string of hexadecimal digits, 0x0054FF, the digits 00, 54, and FF represent the intensities of red, green, and blue respectively.
+For example in the string of hexadecimal digits 0x0054FF the digits 00, 54, and FF represent the intensities of red, green, and blue respectively.

 OpenCV